liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/02-advanced-user-management.markdown

 Other user management systems (LDAP, for example) did not have the same restriction, which made importing users into @product@ more difficult.
-Administrators first had to set the  above property to `true` before importing (or possibly after an initial failed import and lots of cursing).
-In
-@product-ver@, this property defaults to `true`:
+Administrators first had to set the  above property to `true` before importing, and hope that no screen names conflicted with site IDs.
+In @product-ver@, this property defaults to `true` and there's no danger of numeric screen names conflicting with site IDs:

     users.screen.name.allow.numeric=true